Helseatlas/helseatlas/README.md

 ### File endings

-This repository is using LF (unix-style) line endings.
+This repository is mainly using LF (unix-style) line endings.
 If you are using Windows, please use `git config --global core.autocrlf false` if you want full control (take a look at [this post](https://stackoverflow.com/a/20653073)).
 Files can be converted from Windows-style file endings to unix-style by `dos2unix filename` in *git bash*.
 In *RStudio* you can go into `Tools/Global options/Code/Saving` and choose *Line ending conversion* to *None*.